Chief Joseph W. Pfeifer

 Non-Resident Senior Fellow

-A 29-year veteran of the FDNY, Chief Pfeifer has spoken both nationally and internationally, including the United Nations General Assembly Conference on Fighting Terrorism for Humanity.
-He is a Fellow at the Ash Center at Harvard’s Kennedy School and the Combating Terrorism Center at West Point.
-In addition, he has lectured at Harvard University, Columbia University, the United States Military Academy, Tsinghua University in Beijing, China’s National School of Administration and to classes from both the Army and Navy War Colleges.
+Chief Pfeifer has spoken both nationally and internationally, including the United Nations General Assembly Conference on Fighting Terrorism for Humanity.
+He is a Senior Fellow at the Combating Terrorism Center and the Program on Crisis Leadership at Harvard Kennedy School.
+In addition, he has spoken at the United States Military Academy, Harvard University, Columbia University, Wharton Business School, The Naval Post Graduate School, Tsinghua University in Beijing, and to classes from both the Army and Navy War Colleges.
 Chief Pfeifer holds a Masters in Public Administration from Harvard University’s Kennedy School of Government, a Masters in Security Studies from the Naval Postgraduate School and a Masters in Theology from Immaculate Conception.
 He writes frequently and is published in various books and journals.